-Siddhimala became involved with the Triratna Buddhist Community in 1992 and moved into a community in London before going to live and work at Taraloka retreat Centre in 1994 for 3.5yrs and at Dhanakosa in 2014 for 4 years.
-She was ordained in 2002 and is inspired by the Bodhisattva ideal - a life in the service of a higher purpose.
-She trained to teach Tibetan Yoga (Kum Nye) from 2008-11, which she finds a very helpful addition to the practice of mindfulness and meditation.
+Siddhimala became involved with the Triratna Buddhist Community in 1992 and was ordained in 2002 and is inspired by the Bodhisattva ideal - a life in the service of a higher purpose.
 She enjoys sharing her passions of Meditation, Dharma, walking, kayaking, music and the dance of countryside and wildlife.

 Siwan started studying and practicing Qigong in her mid twenties back in 2000 as part of her training in Chinese martial arts.
-Over the years she has developed a strong daily practice and in 2012, with the blessing of her teacher I started teaching her own Qigong and Taijiquan classes.
+Over the years she has developed a strong daily practice and in 2012, with the blessing of her teacher she started teaching her own Qigong and Taijiquan classes.
 Teaching has been a mainstay of her working life since then.
 She is also a Breathworks Mindfulness trainer and her experience greatly informs the way she teaches Qigong.
 There is a strong emphasis on body-mind awareness steeped in much kindness.